Pratiti (Mimi) Bandopadhayay, MBBS, PhD

 Favorite quote: “An expert is a person who has made all the mistakes that can be made in a very narrow field.” –Niels Bohr

-Frederik spent a year in the Beroukhim Lab as a visiting fellow, where he worked on understanding the effects of genetic alterations in endometrial cancers.
-He is currently a staff scientist in the Department of Obstetrics and Gynecology at the Medical University of Vienna.
+Frederik received his MS in genetics and his PhD from the University of Hamburg, Germany.
+As a postdoc from the University of Bergen, Norway, he spent a year in the Beroukhim Lab as a visiting research fellow to work on understanding the effects of genetic alterations in endometrial cancers.
+Frederik is currently a research fellow in the Department of Obstetrics and Gynecology at the Medical University of Vienna, Austria.

 Wenya Linda Bi